 Rebreathers have been in use since antiquity when man first discovered that by breathing in and out of a leather bag he could extend the time of a free dive.
 More sophisticated models were developed over 100 years ago to allow miners to escape from contaminated atmospheric conditions and used with varying degrees of success.
 During World War II rebreather technology was adapted to allow combat divers to work in enemy harbors without showing surface bubbles, which would give away their position.
 The challenges associated with rebreathers include the potential for hypercarbia, oxygen toxicity, and hypoxia.
 Prior to technically advanced devices, blackout due to the various gas problems was a common complication.
 In the 1990s, several commercial units became available on the civilian market, and this led to a significant increase in civilian diver use in the early 2000s.
 There are now many types of rebreathers available to meet diverse needs of different types of diving environments.

 Rebreathers are divided into types based on how they perform the function of adding gas, specifically oxygen, to the breathing loop.
 There are several types: a semi-closed circuit with active or passive addition mechanisms and fully-closed circuit rebreathers with manual addition of oxygen or electronically controlled addition of oxygen.
-There are also hybrid units which incorporate more than 1 mechanism of oxygen addition.
+There are also hybrid units which incorporate more than one mechanism of oxygen addition.

 Fundamental Rebreather Design

 There are commonalities among rebreathers dictated by the physics that govern the function of the rebreather.
 Every rebreather has a scrubber of some design that is capable of removing exhaled carbon dioxide from the system and a counter lung, which is a flexible bag that the diver can breathe into and out of while underwater, as it is impossible to breathe into a rigid closed container.
 Rebreathers typically have one-way valves installed in the breathing loop to direct the flow of gas into and out of the unit, to prevent a diver from rebreathing gas that has not been scrubbed of carbon dioxide.
 All models of rebreathers currently available have a sensor system to monitor the partial pressure of oxygen to prevent the diver from breathing a hypoxic or hyperoxic gas mixture.
 Depending on the type of rebreather, they have one or more gas supply bottles to provide fresh gas to the diver.
 Some rebreathers simply bleed oxygen enriched mixtures into the counter lung, while others sense the amount of oxygen available to the diver and bleed pure oxygen into the system to make up for the oxygen-depleted by the metabolic needs of the diver.
 As both the diver’s lungs and the counter lung on the rebreather are subject to compression with descent due to the effects described by Boyles Law, all rebreathers have a mechanism to inject gas into the breathing loop to counter the effects of volume loss with increased pressure.
 Since pure oxygen becomes toxic at relatively shallow depths, rebreathers with pure oxygen supplies usually have a diluent gas to make up for volume loss without inducing oxygen toxicity.
 Various military organizations around the world make use of shallow water pure oxygen rebreathers with single gas supplies due to their relatively specific needs and advantages.
+Many of these rebreathers employ mechanisms such as retention straps to prevent loss of airway protection in the event of a hyperoxic seizure.

 Semi-Closed Circuit Rebreathers (SCR)